 Debt-to-equity ratio, growth projections, whether the business is meeting targeted goals, start-up operations, and seasonal fluctuations, to name a few examples.
-The reference to equity in section 3-5 of the Limited Liability Companies Act is not referring to the equity recognised in the balance sheet, but rather to the company's value adjusted equity.
+The reference to equity in section 3-5 of the Limited Liability Companies Act is not referring to the equity recognised in the balance sheet, but rather to the company's fair value adjusted equity.

-Section 3-4 of the Limited Companies Act must be read in conjunction with section 3-5, which requires the board to act if equity is deemed to be inadequate.
+Section 3-4 must be read in conjunction with section 3-5, which gives the board a duty to act if equity and liquidity is not considered adequate.
+For public limited liability companies the same shall apply if the company's equity is assumed to be less than half the share capital.

 When assessing equity, defined as the net of assets less liabilities, the board can take into account any off-balance sheet items, as well as remeasuring balance sheet items to a market value as opposed to a book value.
 This can include assets such as goodwill, intangible assets, and certain liabilities.
-Additionally, as part of the equity adequacy assessment, financing should be incorporated into the assessment: long-term, stable financing and subordinated loans can contribute to changing an otherwise low equity to an adequate and acceptable equity position.
+Additionally, as part of the equity adequacy assessment, financing should be incorporated into the assessment: longterm, stable financing and subordinated loans can contribute to changing an otherwise low equity to an adequate and acceptable equity position.

-If the company comes into a situation where the board has an obligation to act where assets need to be converted to cash, it is often the case that the company will not be able to realise full market values for the assets.
+If the company gets into a situation where the board has an obligation to act and assets need to be converted to cash, there is a risk that the company will not be able to realise assets at full market value.